euwbah/musescore-xen-tuner/README.md

 To get **Display Steps** to work, the tuning configuration being used **must have it enabled** with the [`displaysteps()` declaration](#configuring-display-steps).
 The pre-made EDOs & NEJIs tuning config files already have this configured.

 You can also configure how cent offsets are calculated and displayed using the [`displaycents()` config declaration](#configuring-display-cents).

+> 🟡 You don't need to delete old generated text before running the display cents/steps plugins again to update the cents/steps information.
+Simply run the plugin again, and it will update the old text values.

 -----